NUTRITION FOR THE EYES

 Omega-3 fatty acids

 Experimental, clinical, as well as epidemiological data have shown that nutritional omega-3 fatty acids are associated with a protective rol in MD progression and a reduced incidence (21-22).
 Due to their anti-inflammatory properties, they can decrease the duration and severity of inflammatory responses in the eye.
 Marine Phytoplankton is the primary producer of these omega-3 fatty acids, it is a great way to supplement your body with these fatty acids.

 Various longitudinal studies have shown shown positive effects of micronutrients to prevent progression of MD, especially beta-carotene and zinc (23-24).
 Zinc is supporting more than 300 enzymatic reactions, and plays an important antioxidative role in the eye.
 Lower levels of zinc have been associated with worse night vision en degradation of photoreceptors in the eye (25).
 On top of that, research has suggested that antioxidant pigments such as zeaxanthin and lutein could be more effective than beta-carotene (26-27).

 One of the most common complications of diabetes is diabetic retinopathy (DR), and it affects approximately one third of diabetes patients (28).
 It is one of the leading causes of preventable blindness (29).

 Numerous studies show the protective effects of pigments on visual function of diabetes patients: higher levels of these pigments were associated with a lower risk of DR progression or development (30-33).

-Recent and ongoing studies suggest that supplementing the antioxidative pigments can reduce various other eye-related diseases, such as cataract, dry eye syndrome, etc. (34-35).
+Recent and ongoing studies suggest that supplementing antioxidative pigments can reduce various other eye-related diseases, such as cataract, dry eye syndrome, etc. (34-35).